How Do I Find Out If I Am Eligible For Funding?

-If you are a Métis student, you may be eligible for the Métis Nation of Ontario’s Bursaries & Scholarship Program.
+If you are a Métis student, you may be eligible for the Métis Nation bursaries and scholarships.
 Métis students are not eligible for First Nations community-based funding supports.

 Inuit students who have been or who are residents of the Northwest Territories (NWT) or Nunavut for more than 12 months can apply for funding through NWT Student Financial Assistance (NWTSFA) or Financial Assistance for Nunavut Students (FANS).
 If you live in Ontario, Mississaugas of the New Credit First Nation offer financial assistance and support on behalf of the Inuit community in Ontario.

 Sooner is always better, but the deadline for your funding application may vary among communities.
 A common deadline with many First Nations’ band councils for applications for fall admission is mid-May to June.
 Contact your community’s education officer to make sure you know the right deadline.

 What Are the Most Important Questions I Should Ask My Education Officer Before I Begin University?

 Here is a list of questions that may be useful:

 - What is the minimum number of courses or credits I need to keep my funding?

 - Is there funding available to help offset the costs of my moving to another city to go to university?

 - What is the minimum grade point average I must maintain to continue to receive funding?

 - What happens if I fail or withdraw from a class?